 These are the reasons behind the fast growth of the digital nomadic community in Cyprus.
 Other notable cities that have been that are famous for their accommodation of digital nomads are Tallinn, Bansko, Tarifa, and Tbilisi because of their comparatively low of life in the cities.
 The beauty of choosing digital nomads as a career is that the individual doesn’t necessarily have to stick to any city, the individual can always change their cities according to their convenience.

-With the implementation of the Digital Nomad Law in Costa Rica, Costa Rica will emerge as one of the most populated and famous sites for the accommodation of digital nomads from all around the world.
-The new laws or the new relaxations that will come into action will attract a lot of digital nomads to the country and help the country to become financially stable again.
+With the implementation of the Digital Nomad Law, Costa Rica will emerge as a favorite among digital nomads.
+The new laws will attract a lot of digital nomads to the country and boost the economy

 Costa Rica Digital Nomads Law

 The Costa Rican Digital Nomad Law appeared in September 2020 when the government passed the Digital Nomads Bill and the court agreed because of the realization of the importance of the digital nomads by the government and the key role they have in the recovery process of the tourism industry and the economy of the country as a whole.
-Digital Nomads have a great impact in boosting the local economy as those digital nomads who stay for a long term usually stay at hotels, rent cars for their travel, and even take up lessons on surfing during their free time, all of which contributes to the economy on a local level and in turn on the economy of the country as a whole.
+Digital Nomads have a great impact in boosting the local economy.

 Laws similar to the Digital Nomads Law have been in effect in other countries like Bermuda, Dubai, and Anguilla for the betterment of the living conditions of the digital nomads and also to attract them to their countries.
 However, Costa Rica has an edge over these countries as the country has a significantly lower cost of staying, has much better outdoor facilities, and most importantly has been able to cope up with the covid 19 pandemic excellently.